MFLR3/PYTHON/us_states_game/README.md

 - Converts x and y values into Int data type and creates position tuple
 - Creates Turtle object for writing
 - Using Turtle object, writes correct US state using position tuple.
 - Adds 1 to correct_answers_amount
+5. Creates csv file of all states you missed.

 ### Potential updates
 1. Add a success window